 Legislation Would Require Insurance Companies to Specify Whether a Procedure is Covered When Authorization is Requested

-A measure sponsored by Assemblywoman Celeste Riley that would help consumers determine which services are covered under their health insurance policies has been approved by the Assembly Health and Senior Services Committee.
+A measure sponsored by Assemblywoman Celeste Riley that would help consumers determine which services are covered under their health insurance policies has been approved by the full Assembly by a vote of 65-4-1.

 “Currently, when a hospital calls an insurance company to get authorization the insurance company only has to declare if it is medically necessary.
 However, in some instances, the procedure is not covered by the benefit plan,” said Riley (D-Salem/Cumberland/Gloucester.”